iZettle/sdk-android/README.md

 * `country` - merchant country
 * `currency` - currency used for all payments & refunds

-Authorizing a user is fairly simple.
+Authorizing a user is simple.
 Just call login method from your Activity and provide a toolbar color compatible with your color theme.
 ```kotlin
 private fun doLogin() {